wp-plugins/lastfm-records/readme.txt

 == Installation ==

-1. Upload the folder `last.fm` to the `wp-content/plugins` directory
+1. Upload the folder `last.fm` to the `wp-content/plugins` directory.

+   The main script should be at `/wp-content/plugins/last.fm/last.fm.php'.
+If you put it in the widgets directory, the plugin will not work!

 2. Make sure the `cache` folder exists in the `last.fm` folder and that PHP can write files in it
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Configure under `Plug-ins` >> `Last.Fm Records`